Activeren huidige locatie

 Wreathed in an atmosphere of a working-class neighborhood set in the pre-1923 Great Kanto Earthquake days, the Shitamachii Museum is an evocative representation of the bygone glory of Japan.
 It is home to a string of traditional, Japanese-style houses which, much paradoxically, lie nestled amid the soaring high-rises of Tokyo.
 A mural on the landing between the first and second floors depicts peddlers, artisans and blue-collar workers going about their daily life during the Edo period.
 The extensive display of household items gives a fascinating peek into a lifestyle from days gone by.
 A striking nexus of antiquity and unhindered cultural intrigue, the museum displays insightful exhibits which can be explored and understood with the help of an English speaking guide.
 A glimpse of Japanese history, the museum is no less than a time machine, transporting its visitors to the Edo era.

-Ueno Zoological Gardens, over a 100 years old, contains a multitude of birds, Siberian tigers, monkeys, gorillas, Giant Pandas, giraffes and other animals from all over the world.
-A monorail links the two separate areas within the zoo, and there is also a children's petting zoo at the southern end.
-A pagoda-like structure on one end of the park adds some Japanese history into the mix.
-Neatly combining history and wildlife, this attraction makes for a particularly rewarding experience for children.
+Ueno Zoological Gardens, over 100 years old, is one of the oldest zoos in the country.
+The gardens are home to a multitude of birds, Siberian tigers, monkeys, gorillas, Giant Pandas, giraffes, and other animals from all over the world.
+There is also a children's petting zoo at the southern end.
+A pagoda-like structure, dating back to 1631, stands on one end of the park and adds a touch of Japanese history into the mix.
+Perfectly combining history and wildlife, this attraction makes for a rewarding experience for adults and children alike.